oskardolch/SteamCAD/docs/TRANSLATIONS.md

 # Windows version
 For the windows version, it is sufficient to translate all the strings in the Win32/SteamCAD.rc file and recompile the software with this new resource file.

+# Manual
+To translate the manual, you need to translate the LaTeX source files in the Manual folder (SteamCAD.tex) and all the files in the Source subfolder.
+Then compile it following the instruction in CONTRIBUTING.md.